jao6693/ud-de-project1/README.md

 * `python create_tables.py` to create the sparkify database and the corresponding tables
 * `python etl.py` to process the files (logs/songs) stored

-At the end the database can be requested for analisys purposes
+At the end the database can be requested for analysis purposes